acashjos/streamy/Readme.md

 ## Development
 Questions, problems or suggestions?
 Please post them on the [issue tracker](https://github.com/acashjos/*streamy*/issues).

-You can contribute changes by forking the project and submitting a pull request.
+You can contribute by forking the project and submitting a pull request.
+Make sure to run it through the issue-tracker as a feature request before implementing new features.
 Feel free to contribute :heart_eyes:
 > Expects contributions to include proper testing

 ---